 Most cacao grows on trees about 20-30 feet tall nestled within rainforests within 22 degrees above or below the equator: anywhere from the Ivory Coast, Indonesia, Ghana, Nigeria, Cameroon, and Brazil.
-Smaller export countries include Ecuador, Honduras, Nicaragua, Colombia, Mexico, Belize, Venezuela, Peru, Bolivia, Dominican Republic, Papua New Guinea and many more places.
+Smaller export countries include Ecuador, Honduras, Nicaragua, Colombia, Mexico, Belize, Venezuela, Peru, Bolivia, Madagascar, Dominican Republic, Papua New Guinea and many more places.
 The work conditions of the farm workers range from indentured servitude to fair treatment of workers with attention to economically sustainable trade practices.
-Maya visits cacao plantations and makes sure that every one of her chocolates reflects fair sustainable farming practices.
+Maya visits cacao plantations and makes sure that every one of her chocolates is a product of fair and sustainable farming practices.

 Cacao beans vary distinctly depending on the cacao variety, growing conditions, terroir, and production methods.
 Comparison tasting is the best way to learn a particular chocolate’s flavor traits and develop your sensitivity to quality and subtle variations in character.